PhilomathMac/Weatherly/README.md

 * Code Snippets
 * Core Location

+## Future Features / Fixes
+* Toggle temperature units by clicking on unit label
+* Show some form of loading view to user while waiting for location data to update view
+* Alert view - show error to user when failure encountered

 ## Use Instructions

 This app involves using an external API.
 To use the app, clone the project and add your own API key.